-Each year, over a million people in the United States experience injury or worsened conditions as a result of medication errors.
+Each year, over a million people in the United States experience injury or worsened conditions due to medication errors.
 Depending on the circumstances, these mistakes may qualify as medical malpractice and open the door to legal and financial liability for both the medical facility and the practitioner.

 Some medical malpractice cases arise from practitioners neglecting to administer drugs or accidentally giving a patient the wrong medication.
-Patients may receive a multiple drugs for a wide range of purposes.
+Patients may receive multiple drugs for a wide range of purposes.
 Blood thinners, medications to prevent allergic reactions, drugs intended to treat high blood pressure and many other may be critical to the health and safety of a patient.
-Missing a dose of a drug due to a nurse’s failure to administer it could result in the failure of the patient’s entire treatment regimen.
+Missing a drug dose due to a nurse’s failure to administer it could fail the patient’s entire treatment regimen.

 The immediate medical consequences of medication errors might include the formation of blood clots or a failed surgical procedure.
-In order for many drugs to be effective, they must be taken in the right amount and at regular intervals.
+For many drugs to be effective, they must be taken in the right amount and at regular intervals.
 Missing doses can endanger a patient and compromise the success of the treatment.

 One major concern with giving a patient the wrong drug is the potential for a severe reaction.
 Drugs like antibiotics have the potential to cause serious, even deadly, allergic reactions in patients with allergies to them.
 These drug allergies are often quite severe, and the wrong medication could send a patient into anaphylactic shock.